GianlucaGuarini/package-requirejs/README.md

 #### Options

-You can pass your custom options to `package-requirejs` in the followinf order
+You can pass your custom options to `package-requirejs` in the following order

+ 1. Output of the script (requirejs-config.js default)
+ 2. Path to prepend to all the requirejs paths modules ('' default)
+ 3. Property in your package.json where the script can loop the dependencies installed ('dependencies' default)

 ```bash
 $ package-requirejs path/to/the/output/requirejs-config.js ../path/to/prepend/to/the/modules